Save big (up to $1,875) on small business tools with our free membership, business.com+

 Methodology

-To determine the best business financing options on the market, we evaluated a number of loan providers and their platforms.
-Our examinations included looking at each company’s credit requirements, loan types, minimum sales requirements, required minimum time in business, customer service and funding speed.
+To determine the best business loan and financing options on the market, we evaluated a number of loan providers and their platforms.
+Our examinations included credit score requirements, loan types, minimum revenue and time-in-business thresholds, customer service quality and funding speed.
 We also compared financial factors, like starting interest rates, loan terms and the size of loans available.
-To identify the top lender offering flexible terms, we closely considered repayment terms, frequency of payments and qualification requirements, along with how willing the financier was to customize the loan agreement.
+To identify the top lender offering flexible terms, we closely considered repayment options, payment frequency, qualification requirements, and the financier’s willingness to customize the loan agreement.

-Loan types you can get from SBG Funding include term loans, short-term bridge loans, lines of credit, and invoice and equipment financing.
+SBG Funding offers term loans, short-term bridge loans, lines of credit, and invoice and equipment financing.
 SBG Funding is also an approved lender for SBA 7(a) loans.
+Other loan types, such as merchant cash advances and commercial real estate loans, are also available.

-Many different types of companies can use SBG funding, including those in retail, healthcare, manufacturing, transportation and construction, as well as restaurants.
-What’s more, SBG Funding works with a variety of industries, as well as cannabis-related businesses, which often have difficulty obtaining financing from traditional lenders.
+Many different types of companies can use SBG Funding, including those in retail, beauty and wellness, automotive, veterinary services, healthcare, manufacturing, transportation and construction, as well as restaurants.
+Additionally, SBG Funding works with a variety of industries, including cannabis-related businesses, which often have difficulty obtaining financing from traditional lenders.

-Yes, SBG Funding offers SBA 7(a) loans, but the qualifications are more extensive than those for other products.
-For example, you need to prove you’ve been in operation for two years, not just six months.
+Yes.
+SBG Funding offers SBA 7(a) loans, but the qualifications are more extensive than those for its other products.
+For example, you must have at least two years in business, rather than the six months required for standard financing.

 Bottom Line